 Indications: The overall clinical indications for an examination.

-Procedures: A description of the procedures done as part of the examination, such as the administration of drugs or contrast agents.
+Procedures: A description of the procedures done during the examination, such as administering drugs or contrast agents.

 Findings: From the exam and discussion of their significance.
-This section often includes information on comparisons to previous radiology studies if deemed appropriate by the radiologist.
+This section often includes comparisons to previous radiology studies if deemed appropriate by the radiologist.

-Impressions: This section, sometimes referred to as the “conclusion” section, contains lists of summary statements indicating the conclusions from the examination.
+Impressions: This section, sometimes called the “conclusion” section, contains lists of summary statements indicating the conclusions from the examination.
 Recipients of the report tend to focus on this section, and some physicians have reported that this is the only section of a radiology report they commonly read.

 Note that this is not a comprehensive list.
-The sections included in a radiology report can vary by radiology practice, and by modality of the exam.
-For example, for mammography reports the Food and Drug Administration, Quality Mammography Standards; Final Rule mandates that an “assessment” section be included in reports for mammograms.
-Similarly, ACR guidelines recommend including a “recommendations” after the assessment section, and the ACR defines precise data elements for representation of findings involving specific clinical characteristics.
+The sections included in a radiology report can vary by radiology practice and the modality of the exam.
+For example, for mammography reports, the Food and Drug Administration Quality Mammography Standards - Final Rule mandates that an “assessment” section be included in reports for mammograms.
+Similarly, ACR guidelines recommend including “recommendations” after the assessment section, and the ACR defines precise data elements to represent findings involving specific clinical characteristics.

-Even with standardization of vocabularies and coding terminology, substantial amounts of information are available from radiology reports.
-The use of Natural Language Processing (NLP) allows for the extraction of variables such as problems, location, size of lesions or tumors, etc. directly from the free text of the report.
+Substantial information is available from radiology reports even with the standardization of vocabularies and coding terminology.
+Natural Language Processing (NLP) allows for extracting variables such as problems, location, size of lesions or tumors, etc., directly from the free text of the report.
 Tracking changes in tumor size/volume, for example, is an important part of assessing response to therapy.

-Our clients, who were building extensive longitudinal disease registries, had a specific need to use NLP to extract information from the textual part of radiology reports to determine lung nodule sizes and volume, calculate estimated tumor mass, and to represent extracted data in the RadLex clinical vocabulary.
-RadLex, developed by the Radiological Society of North America, RadLex is, in their words, “a comprehensive set of radiology terms for use in radiology reporting, decision support, data mining, data registries, education and research,” and is an official “naming system” for HL7.
-Melax Tech was able to assist these clients by leveraging our extensive library of deep-learning-based clinical NLP pipelines in conjunction with our award-winning CLAMP NLP tool.
+Our clients, who were building extensive longitudinal disease registries, had a specific need to use NLP to extract information from the textual part of radiology reports to determine lung nodule sizes and volume, calculate estimated tumor mass, and represent extracted data in the RadLex clinical vocabulary.
+RadLex, developed by the Radiological Society of North America, RadLex is, in their words, “a comprehensive set of radiology terms for use in radiology reporting, decision support, data mining, data registries, education, and research,” and is an official “naming system” for HL7.
+Melax Tech assisted these clients by leveraging our extensive library of deep-learning-based clinical NLP pipelines in conjunction with our award-winning CLAMP NLP tool.
 The CLAMP tool uses an extensive variety of features specifically designed to allow clients to easily extract many common data elements and the relationships between them from clinical text.
-The tool also allows for data to be mapped to standard clinical vocabulary systems, such ICD-10, SNOMED-CT, and many other standard vocabularies, such as the RadLex terminology used in this solution.
+The tool also allows for data to be mapped to standard clinical vocabulary systems, such as ICD-10, SNOMED-CT, and many other standard vocabularies, like the RadLex terminology used in this solution.

 To learn more about our wide range of NLP solutions for various EHR document types, including radiology, radiation therapy, and pathology notes, and how they enhance research and billing functions, request a demo today!